Canada Rugby League: History

-Canada Rugby League was formed in February 2010, by Eric Perez, "with a vision to bring rugby league to the people of Canada".
+Canada Rugby League was formed in February 2010 "with a vision to bring rugby league to the people of Canada".
 The organisation was founded to redevelop organised rugby league in Canada, which had been dormant since the Canadian Rugby League Federation folded in 2000.
 The CRL reestablished the Canada national rugby league team to participate in international competition and set up a domestic league from which national team players would be drawn.
 The team played its first competitive game in ten years at the 2010 "War at the Shore" tournament, hosted by the American National Rugby League (AMNRL) in New Jersey.
 In September 2010 CRL hosted its first international game in Canada, with Canada facing the United States in the Colonial Cup.
 Later that year they competed in the Rugby League Atlantic Cup in Jacksonville, Florida.
 Canada won its first international match since 2000 on 31 July 2011 defeating Jamaica 40-10 in Markham, Ontario.

 In 2017, Toronto Wolfpack to begin play in the third tier of the British rugby league system.
 They achieved promotion to the second tier in their first attempt.
 In May 2019, it was announced Canada would get a second team, Ottawa Aces to begin play in the third tier from 2021.
 On 22 October 2021, it was announced that Ottawa Aces would relocate back to the United Kingdom permanently due the "unstable operating environment" of running a club in the British leagues from Canada during a pandemic.